 We know because we asked the police about that idea—and not just beat cops, mind you.
 Seth talked extensively to the Manhattan homicide detectives who were handling George’s case.
 These were tough guys doing a tough job in one of the toughest cities in the country.
 They carry guns, are qualified with guns, and are prepared to use them when necessary.
 This is what they said: “Forget it.”

 Having a gun, they said, would not have helped George.
 The thieves took him by surprise while he was going about his job, performing a task he did every night.
-He had locked the restaurant door when it closed and it was still locked.
+He had locked the door when the restaurant closed and it was still locked.
 He wasn’t thinking about being robbed nor did any gunshots from the restaurant warn him of a robbery underway.
 He never had a chance to draw a gun or know that he needed to.
 As the lead detective put it, “He was within their power.”

-They Wanted to Use It
+Gun Violence: They Wanted to Use It

 Then we asked the next logical question: Why did they kill him?
 The thieves had the money and he was tied up.
 He posed no danger to them.
 All they had to do was leave.